arb finite volume solver

 Citing

-If you use arb to conduct research, please cite it using the publication given below.
-I am keen to hear of your experiences using arb and also of any feature requests that you have and bugs that you find - drop me an email with `arb' in the subject line.
+If you use arb to conduct research, please cite it using the publication (Dalton J.E.
+Harvie, ANZIAM J. 52, 2012) given below.
+I am keen to hear of your experiences using arb and also of any feature requests that you have and bugs that you find - drop me an email with 'arb' in the subject line.

 Where is arb going?

-arb is under active development, although updates to this website have not occurred regularly.
-Previously the major focus was on developing the language feature set - I expect that the application of arb to different types of problems (in particular multiphase and non-Newtonian flows) will become the next development focus.
-For a summary of the development history and the roughly planned direction see this file.
+arb is under active development, although updates to this website have sometimes not occurred regularly.
+Previously the major focus was on developing the language feature set - application of arb to different types of problems (in particular multiphase and non-Newtonian flows) is now the development focus, as well as improving installation ease and overall documentation.
+At some stage I will be organising a few hour familiarisation session - drop me an email if you are interested in attending this.

 Publications